-Under the NWI, jurisdictions agreed that water access entitlements and planning frameworks (element 1) would recognise the needs of First Nations peoples5 in relation to water access and management.
+Under the NWI, jurisdictions agreed that water access entitlements and planning frameworks (element 1) would recognise the needs of First Nations peoples1 in relation to water access and management.
 Specifically, NWI parties committed to the following 'First Nations Access' actions:

-- including First Nations representation in water planning, wherever possible (NWI paragraph 52 i)) - incorporating First Nations social, spiritual and customary objectives and strategies for achieving them in water plans, wherever they can be developed (NWI paragraph 52 ii)) - providing for the possible existence of native title rights to water in water planning processes (NWI paragraph 53) - accounting for water allocated to native title holders for traditional cultural purposes (NWI paragraph 54).
+- including First Nations representation in water planning, wherever possible (NWI paragraph 52 i)) - incorporating First Nations social, spiritual and customary objectives and strategies for achieving them - in water plans, wherever they can be developed (NWI paragraph 52 ii)) - providing for the possible existence of native title rights to water in water planning processes (NWI paragraph 53) - accounting for water allocated to native title holders for traditional cultural purposes (NWI paragraph 54).

-The Commission has assessed the progress of jurisdictions against the NWI actions as they are under the current agreement.
-However, the Commission reiterates the limitations of the 2004 NWI actions and a 2021-2024 progress assessment and highlights the need for NWI renewal, aligned with governments' commitments under the National Agreement on Closing the Gap.
+The Commission has assessed the progress of jurisdictions against the NWI actions outlined in the current agreement.
+However, in doing so the Commission reiterates the limitations of the 2004 NWI actions, and in undertaking the 2021-2024 progress assessment has reflected contemporary expectations of what constitutes meaningful engagement, including alignment with governments' commitments under the National Agreement on Closing the Gap.